 - Dragon Ball Kai: Ultimate Butouden marks the first playable appearance of King Kai in any Dragon Ball game.

 - Persona 4 Arena allows you to play as Labrys from a Drama CD unreleased outside Japan and the Bonus Boss of Persona 3, Elizabeth.
-The sequel promotes former Mission Control Rise Kujikawa to a playable fighter.

 - In the Godzilla Fighting Game for the Turbo CD, Biollante was not playable by any means, but became available to players of the game's Super Famicom successor, Kaijuu Daikessen.